dips4717/gcn-cnn/README.md

 </div>

+## Datasets
+### RICO Datasets
+* Download RICO dataset from [rico](https://interactionmining.org/rico) (Optional)
+* We use semantic UI screenshots and annotations.
+Simplified annotation for semantic RICO UIs is given in *data/rico_box_info_list.pkl*
+* Dataset partition sets (train/gallery/query) in data/
+*

+### GoogleUI Datasets

 ## Evaluation code and model
-To get the performance metrics:
+To evaluate the model:
+* Prior to evaluation/training, prepare graph represenatation for UIs following:
-Item 1 Run graph_scripts/ cal_geometry_feat.py.
-This will compute the geometric features for all rico UIs Item 2 Rn graph_scripts/build_geomerty_graph.py.
+	* Run graph_scripts/cal_geometry_feat.py.
+This will compute the geometric features for all rico UIs
+	* Run graph_scripts/build_geomerty_graph.py.
 This will pre-construct the graph data for UIs; saved under *graph_data/*